 Activities on development of multiservice telecommunication networks and implementation of the IMS-platform are actively carried out, thereby creating the conditions for provision to each customer of a variety of telecommunication services, starting from telephony, broadband Internet access to television services via IP protocol.

-In the Republic of Belarus three operators provide cellular mobile telecommunications services in GSM standard: Joint Venture LLC Mobile TeleSystems, Unitary Enterprise “Velcom”, CJSC Belarusian Telecommunications Network.
-Cellular mobile telecommunication covers 98.2 percent of the territory of the republic with 99.8 percent of the population.
-At the beginning of the 2017 there were more than 11.4 million subscribers in the country.
+In the Republic of Belarus three operators provide cellular mobile telecommunications services: Joint Venture LLC “Mobile TeleSystems”, Unitary Enterprise “Velcom”, CJSC “Belarusian Telecommunications Network” (Life:)).
+Cellular mobile telecommunication covers 98.2 percent of the territory of the republic with 99.9 percent of the population.
+At the beginning of the 2019 there were more than 11.6 million subscribers in the country.

-There are approximately 3 million subscribers and users of fixed broadband and 6.4 million mobile broadband in the Republic of Belarus.
-Cellular mobile telecommunication network of UMTS (3G) standard covers 92 percent of the territory with 98.7 percent of the county population.
+There are approximately 3.2 million subscribers and users of fixed broadband and 8.2 million mobile broadband in the Republic of Belarus.
+Cellular mobile telecommunication network of UMTS (3G) standard covers 97.1 percent of the territory with 99.9 percent of the county population.